 The selected historical financial information for Culligan presented below is derived from Culligan's audited consolidated financial statements.
 Culligan's consolidated financial statements as of and for the fiscal years ended January 31, 1995, January 31, 1996 and January 31, 1997 have been audited by KPMG Peat Marwick LLP, independent accountants.
-The selected historical financial information for Culligan for the three-month periods ended April 30, 1996 and April 30, 1997 is derived from the unaudited financial statements of Culligan and should be read in conjunction with the Culligan Form 10-Q. In the opinion of Culligan's management, the summary consolidated financial information for the three-month periods ended April 30, 1996 and 1997 include all adjustments necessary to present fairly the information set forth therein.
+The selected historical financial information for Culligan for the three month periods ended April 30, 1996 and April 30, 1997 is derived from the unaudited financial statements of Culligan and should be read in conjunction with Culligan's quarterly report filed on Form 10-Q for the quarter ended April 30, 1997.
+In the opinion of Culligan's management, the summary consolidated financial information for the three months ended April 30, 1996 and 1997 include all adjustments necessary to present fairly the information set forth therein.
 Results of operations for the interim periods may not be indicative of results for the full year.